minhphonghp2003/minhphonghp2003/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Nguyen Minh Phong :man_technologist:\n
+Nguyen Minh Phong 👨‍💻 🇻🇳 <br />
-Software Development :computer:
+Software Development 💻<br />
 I am a software development enthusiast with a passion for writing clean, maintainable and scalable code.
-I am always eager to learn new technologies and methodologies that can help me improve my skills and deliver better solutions.
+I am always eager to learn new technologies and methodologies that can help me improve my skills and deliver better solutions.<br />

-Here are some of the technologies and programming languages that I have worked with:
+Here are some of the technologies and programming languages that I have worked with:<br />

-Java
+Java<br />
-Python
+Python<br />
-JavaScript
+JavaScript<br />
-HTML/CSS
+HTML/CSS<br />
-Git/Github
+Git/Github<br />
 I am always looking for opportunities to apply my skills and contribute to open-source projects.
-If you have an interesting project that you would like me to contribute to, please feel free to reach out.
+If you have an interesting project that you would like me to contribute to, please feel free to reach out.<br />

-:email: You can contact me at phongminhnguyen3107@gmail.com
+📧 You can contact me at phongminhnguyen3107@gmail.com<br />

-:octocat: Find me on GitHub at NguyenMinhPhong
+:octocat: Find me on GitHub at NguyenMinhPhong<br />